cap-js/docs/guides/databases-hana.md

 ### CSV Data Gets Overridden

-HDI deploys CSV data as _.hdbtabledata_ located in folder _db/src/**_.
-HDI assumes exclusive ownership of the data.
+HDI deploys CSV data as _.hdbtabledata_ and assumes exclusive ownership of the data.
 It's overridden with the next application deployment; hence:

 ::: tip